-To Malaysians, the Internet has become a significant part of their lives.
-About nine in 10 Malaysians 15 years and older use the internet and on average, they spend more than eight hours a day online1.
-Almost one in four1 use some of this time to fuel the eCommerce economy as online shoppers, or eCommerce consumers.
+For many Malaysians, using the internet has become a huge part of their daily lives.
+In 2020, half of the internet users in the country spend about 5 to 12 hours on the internet per day, which is a 13% rise compared to 37% observed in 2018.1 Almost one in four use some of this time to fuel the eCommerce economy as online shoppers, or eCommerce consumers.
+2

-Malaysia is indeed a lucrative market for eCommerce sellers.
+With the accelerated adoption of online shopping brought about by social distancing measures implemented during COVID-19, as seen from the rise in online sales by 28.9% in April 2020,7 Malaysia is indeed still a lucrative market for eCommerce sellers.
 And when online merchants take the time to understand their market and consumers’ buying patterns, they improve their chances of serving their customers well.

 For online merchants, it’s always good to know the demand for your product when assessing a new market to enter.
 While sources may differ on which products are the most popular when it comes to Malaysian eCommerce, it’s generally agreed that the three most popular categories in this market are:

-Malaysians have no shortage of options when it comes to where they can purchase fashion items online. iPrice reports that apart from the usual Shopee and Lazada, Zalora and Hermo also get a good chunk of monthly visits from Malaysian shoppers.
-All of these online shopping sites rank in the top 10 of iPrice’s11 top visited online stores in Malaysia.
-Nearly half of these online fashion buyers were young, single, and female12.
+When it comes to fashion, Malaysians have no shortage of online purchase options. iPrice reports that apart from the usual Shopee and Lazada, PG Mall and Zalora also get a good chunk of monthly visits from Malaysian shoppers.
+All of these online shopping sites rank in the top 10 of iPrice’s top visited online stores in Malaysia.20 During Ramadan, Nearly half of these online fashion buyers were young, single, and female.21

-Local Malaysian fashion brands13 also tend to be more popular than regional and even international players, and Instagram is the best springboard for driving sales.
-Hijab fashion is also profitable; during Ramadan in 2018, three local fashion eCommerce platforms garnered the most searches: Fashion Valet14, Muslimah Clothing15 and Naelofar Hijab16.
+Local Malaysian fashion brands also tend to be more popular than regional and even international players, and Instagram is the best springboard for driving sales.22 Hijab fashion is also profitable; during Ramadan in 2018, three local fashion e-commerce platforms garnered the most searches: Fashion Valet,23 Muslimah Clothing24 and Naelofar Hijab.25

-Male fashion is also very popular, with Shopee survey respondents17 saying their main online buys are:
+Male fashion is also very popular, with Shopee survey respondents saying their main online buys are:26

-When preparing for Hari Raya, women’s top buys17 include men’s clothing and shoes as well.
-This is driven by Malaysians’ penchant for buying gifts for friends and family to help celebrate cultural festivals.
+When preparing for Hari Raya, women’s top buys include men’s clothing and shoes as well.27 This is driven by Malaysians’ penchant for buying gifts for friends and family to help celebrate cultural festivals.

-Malaysians often put food deliveries and groceries18 into their virtual shopping baskets.
-Case in point: Malaysians collectively bought more than 27 tonnes of Milo19 in the first two hours of Lazada’s 11.11 sale in 2018.
-In 2019, Milo remains as one of the top sellers20 during this shopping festival.
+Malaysians are not averse to buying food deliveries and groceries online.39 Case in point: Malaysians collectively bought more than 27 tonnes of Milo in the first two hours of Lazada’s 11.11 sale in 2018.40

 It’s also important not to overlook Mom & Baby categories, as well as Kids & Toys.
 Keep in mind that Nintendo Switch and Lego were among the top 20 Google shopping queries in Malaysia in 2018.

-In fact, a report on Shopee users24shows that buyers in the areas of Kelantan, Pahang and Terengganu mostly bought items for mothers, kids, and babies.
-The report noted that “diapers, baby rompers, playmats and breast pumps” were the most purchased items.
+In fact, a report on Shopee users in 2019 shows that buyers in the areas of Kelantan, Pahang and Terengganu mostly bought items for mothers, kids, and babies.
+The report noted that “diapers, baby rompers, playmats and breast pumps” were the most purchased items.47

-Interestingly, data shows that men are thrice as likely12 to buy eCommerce baby goods if their income exceeds RM 7,000.
+Interestingly, data shows that men are thrice as likely to buy e-commerce baby goods if their income exceeds RM 7,000.48